amanda-tran/ELK-Project/README.md

 ![image](https://user-images.githubusercontent.com/38510755/115950267-d4b02100-a49f-11eb-8497-91af4ebe0d77.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  ----
+- name: Configure Elk VM with Docker
+  hosts: elk
+  remote_user: azadmin
+  become: true
+  tasks:
+    # Use apt module
+    - name: Install docker.io
+      apt:
+        update_cache: yes
+        name: docker.io
+        state: present

+      # Use apt module
+    - name: Install pip3
+      apt:
+        force_apt_get: yes
+        name: python3-pip
+        state: present

+      # Use pip module
+    - name: Install Docker python module
+      pip:
+        name: docker
+        state: present

+      # Use sysctl module
+    - name: Use more memory
+      sysctl:
+        name: vm.max_map_count
+        value: "262144"
+        state: present
+        reload: yes

+      # Use docker_container module
+    - name: download and launch a docker elk container
+      docker_container:
+        name: elk
+        image: sebp/elk:761
+        state: started
+        restart_policy: always
+        published_ports:
+          - 5601:5601
+          - 9200:9200
+          - 5044:5044

+      # Use systemd module
+    - name: Enable service docker on boot
+      systemd:
+        name: docker
+        enabled: yes_

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use